CoolStarsCU/PHEW/Example/EW_README.md

 ## Setup Steps ##
 * Download the readspec.py file included in the example folder
 * Download desired .fits files (A sample set is included in “TEST_PHEW_SAMP”)
+* Download "EW_WRAPPER_AUTOMATED.py"
+* Open a new script in the same directory and import "EW_WRAPPER_AUTOMATED.py" as a package, from which the functions (below) fit_runner and mcmc_run can be called.

 ## Outputs ##